-Leveraging a unique mix of undersea expertise, an inventive personality, an affinity for writing, and an attraction for the arts, Michael has found himself involved in numerous projects, microventures, and consultancy activities in the undersea community for more than 20 years and which span all of the humanities subjects.
-Michael’s ongoing work focuses on evolving [manned] diving technology and techniques and spans both academic and industry sectors – affording crossed platform approaches to underwater problem solving.
-His role is often literally ‘beneath the surface’ – undertaking a variety of program management and creative/technical development responsibilities.
+Michael is a diving contractor and technologist by trade, built upon an education in marine science and more than 20 years of ‘mud diving’ inshore in ‘the Ocean State’.
+Michael’s ongoing undersea work spans both academic and industry sectors – affording crossed platform approaches to underwater problem solving.
+His role is often literally ‘beneath the surface’ – undertaking a variety of program management and creative development responsibilities.

 His creation of ‘Ocean Opportunity Inc.’, a 501(c)3 not for profit organization, has afforded the vehicle to apply his grassroots model for business and exploration to many projects.
 One notable success includes the Diving a Dream Project (2004-2007) which was aired on NBC’s Today Show in January 2007.

 Michael has held several appointments in institutional diving safety including interim/Diving Safety Officer for NOAA’s Caribbean Marine Research Center (1999-2006), interim Diving Safety Officer (2011-2012) for the University of Rhode Island, and a contract position (2009-2014) as Diving Safety Officer for the American Museum of Natural History in NYC.
 He is a lifetime member of the American Academy of Underwater Sciences (AAUS), the Marine Technology Society (MTS), and the National Marine Educators Association (NMEA).